 Please note that school attendance is compulsory for children aged 5-16.
 If a child is often absent from school, the school will notify the municipality.
 As a parent, you are responsible for compliance with the rules of compulsory education.
 There are a few exceptions to this law: work commitments (proof from your employer is required), family events, religious celebrations and, naturally, illness.
 Please take this law very seriously, as you can be fined if you do not request official permission to keep your child away from school.
 Check the dates of upcoming school holidays.

 Choosing a primary school

+It is advisable to look for a school soon after arriving in the Netherlands.
+It’s always a good idea to read up on their curriculum, the education ethos of the school, and to try to arrange a visit.
+Most organise open days (voorlichtingsdagen) – details can typically be found on the schools’ websites – or accept private appointments.
+Find a detailed guide to choosing a school and how to apply.
 You can check for primary schools (basisschool) in your area by visiting the website ‘Scholen op de Kaart’.
 Although it is in Dutch, simply enter your postcode on the homepage to immediately see a list of schools.
 These are ordered by their distance from your home, along with other details, such as religious background or particular educational approaches.

 An open day can be slightly overwhelming considering the importance of the choice at hand.
 However, it can be a big help in the process of finding and applying for a primary school place for your child.
 Beyond your overall impression, considering if the school meets your family’s needs and that all-important parental gut feeling, here are some pointers on questions to ask – both yourself and the school – when you visit an open day at an Amsterdam primary school.

 - What is my impression of the head and the teachers?